 Accidents in Public Places – Injury Lawyers for Leeds

 A wide variety of accidents can lead to claims for compensation.
 The majority of us will have tripped on an uneven pavement at some point in our lives.
 Most of the time an accident of this type will be fairly insignificant.
 That does not mean that nobody is liable.
 It simply means the accident has had such a minimal impact on your day that there is nothing for you to be compensated for.
-When the accident is more serious, it is easy to forget that you are entitled to compensation.
+When the accident is more serious, it is easy to forget that you are entitled to compensation, potential on a no win, no fee* basis.
 If the same bit of pavement that caused you to stumble causes someone else to fall and break their front teeth, they will be entitled to compensation.

 Accident Causes – From Potholes to Wet Floors